nirbhayyyy18/rayeva-ai-system/README.md

 • AI Auto Category & Tag Generator
 • AI B2B Proposal Generator

-The system is built using FastAPI and follows a clean modular architecture separating API routes, AI logic, prompt design, and database operations.
+The backend is built using **FastAPI** and follows a modular architecture separating API routes, AI services, prompt design, and database operations.

 ---

 # System Architecture Overview

-The system follows a layered architecture to maintain separation between AI logic and application logic.
+The system follows a layered architecture to separate AI processing from application logic.

 Flow of the system: